projectcalico/calico/master/getting-started/kubernetes/tutorials/advanced-policy.md

 The Kubernetes `NetworkPolicy` API allows users to express ingress and egress policies (starting with Kubernetes 1.8.0) to Kubernetes pods based on labels and ports.

-This guide walks through using only the Kubernetes `NetworkPolicy` in order to define more complex network policies.
+This guide walks through using Kubernetes `NetworkPolicy` to define more complex network policies.

 ### Requirements